SUBHAM149/NIT-JAVA-NEW-BATCH/README.md

 <h2>📜 License</h2>

 <p>
-  This repository is for <b>educational purposes</b>.<br/>
+  This repository is maintained for <b>educational purposes only</b>.<br/>
-  Notes are based on classroom explanations from Naresh i Technologies.
+  Notes are based on classroom training at Naresh i Technologies.
 </p>

 <hr/>

 <p align="center">
-  ⭐ If these notes help you, don’t forget to <b>STAR</b> the repository!
+  ⭐ If these notes help you, please <b>STAR</b> the repository!
 </p>